MICA-MNI/micapipe/docs/index.rst

 Breaking news ️‍📰
 --------------------------------------------------------
-`micapipe version 0.2.2` Northern Flicker is finally here!
+`micapipe version 0.2.3` Northern Flicker is finally here!
 Optimized to process 3T and 7T datasets!

 About 👁️‍🗨️
 --------------------------------------------------------
 *Micapipe* generates systematic descriptions of cortico-cortical microstructural similarity, functional connectivity, structural connectivity, and spatial proximity.
 We hope that this open tool will be of use to researchers studying human brain structure and function across different spatial scales.
 The connectomes can be generated across 18 different cortical parcellations (100-1000 parcels), in addition to subcortical and cerebellar parcellations.
-Most results are mapped to three different surfaces spaces: native, conte69 and fsaverage5, and all outputs are hierarchically ordered with BIDS conformed naming.
+All results are mapped to three different surfaces spaces: native, conte69 and fsaverage5, and all outputs are hierarchically ordered with BIDS conformed naming.

 .. figure:: ./figures/workflow.png
    :alt: alternate text